Air New Zealand's Greg Foran asks staff to tell him where money is being wasted

 • Premium - American Airlines' big NZ push: What's behind it

-Foran has asked staff to contact him directly to help him understand more about the airline.
+Foran has asked 1200 senior managers to contact him directly to help him understand more about the airline.

 He asks staff to be candid and constructive in their feedback to five questions: